- Coronavirus (COVID-19)

 We want to encourage children to walk, cycle or scoot to school wherever possible to limit usage of public transport services.
 We appreciate this isn’t always going to be possible, so it’s important that those who can walk, cycle or scoot do so to ensure there is capacity for those who don’t have that option.

-There are no changes to free travel for children and young people in September.
-TfL continues to work with Government on how and when any suspension of free travel for Under 18s could take effect.
+There are currently no changes to free travel for children and young people.
+TfL continues to work with Government on how and when any suspension of free travel for Under 18s could take effect but it would not be before April 2021.

 For information on travel arrangements for young people with Special Educational Needs and Disabilities (SEND) please visit the Council’s Local Offer website.
 This site also features other resources relevant to children with SEND at this time that can aid their learning and readjustment.